samcondon4/ARMCortexM4Development/README.md

 The most interesting project included in these directories is /uCOS/FunctionGenerator.
-This is one of my most recent efforts in embedded systems development and is a project I completed in collaboration with a fellow student at Western Washington University.
+This is one of my most recent efforts in embedded systems development and is a project I completed in collaboration with fellow student, Trevor Schwarz at Western Washington University.